Lesson 7 – SAPTHA SWARAS

 Origin Of Saptha Swaras

 There is no clear-cut evidence about the origin of saptha swaras.
 They are thought to have evolved through time rather than being the work of a single person or civilisation.
-The Sama Veda, one of Hinduism’s earliest holy books, makes the first mention of saptha swaras.
-Saptha swaras are the “seven tones of the scale,” according to the Sama Veda.
+The Sama Veda, one of Hinduism’s earliest holy books, makes the first mention of swaras.
+There are the “seven tones of the scale,” according to the Sama Veda.
 In Bharata Muni’s Natya Shastra, a treatise on performing arts, they were also mentioned.

 Purandara Dasa, a Carnatic music composer, further refined the saptha swaras.
-He created the first saptha swaras scale, consisting of the seven notes: Sa, Ri, Ga, Ma, Pa, Dha, and Ni.
-Purandara Dasa is also responsible for popularizing saptha swaras in Carnatic music.
+He created the first swaras scale, consisting of the seven notes: Sa, Ri, Ga, Ma, Pa, Dha, and Ni.
+Purandara Dasa is also responsible for popularizing this swaras in Carnatic music.
 He composed many songs and exercises that helped musicians learn how to use saptha swaras in their music.

 The sound of animals and birds has given rise to swaras.
 Shadja, pronounced Sa, is thought to have come from the peacock’s call.
 At the same time, Rishabha, which is Ri, is believed to have originated from the sound of a bull.
 Gandhara, which is Ga, is believed to have originated from the sound of a goat, while Madhyama, which is Ma, is believed to have originated from the sound of a Heron.
 Panchama, which is Pa, is believed to have originated from the sound of a cuckoo, while Dhaivata, which is Dha, is believed to have originated from a horse.
 Nishada, which is Ni, is believed to have originated from the sound of an elephant.